baxelnut/telkom-dashboard/README.md

 # Telkom Dashboard

 Web app dashboard built for reporting and data visualization.

-Designed to automate report workflows and enable real-time supervision of project progress across divisions.
+### 🔐 Disclaimer: For any sensitive information such as API keys or environment variables, please contact me directly.

 ## Tech Stack